IndrajeetPatil/ggstatsplot/README.md

-  centrality.colour = "red",      # decides colour of vertical line representing central tendency density.plot = TRUE,            # whether density plot is to be overlayed on a histogram binwidth.adjust = TRUE,         # whether binwidth needs to be adjusted binwidth = 0.10                 # binwidth value (needs to be toyed around with until you find the best one) ) +
+  centrality.colour = "red",      # decides colour of vertical line representing central tendency density.plot = TRUE,            # whether density plot is to be overlayed on a histogram binwidth.adjust = TRUE,         # whether binwidth needs to be adjusted binwidth = 0.10,                # binwidth value (needs to be toyed around with until you find the best one) messages = FALSE                # turn off the messages ) +
   viridis::scale_fill_viridis()   # further modifcation outside of ggstatsplot
-#> Note:  Anderson-Darling Normality Test for Sepal.Length : p-value =  0.023
 ```

 ![](man/figures/README-gghistostats-1.png)<!-- -->